aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 > In the IMS labs or when using oVirt, you are likely using the proxy to access the web, so you will need to approach your rules a little differently, you may find you need to change the port you are listening to.
 Look at the output of tcpdump -A when you access a web page, what does the traffic contain that may point to what is being accessed?
 Have a look through the output of tcpdump for the text "Host".

 As before, include your name in the alert message.

 ##TODO

-Enable the arpspoof preprocessor, and get Snort to detect an attempt at arp spoofing.

-> Hint: you will need preprocessor configuration rule(s) and alert(s) to match the preprocessor output.
-Refer to the Snort manual.

-##TODO